Set Build vs Virtual Production: Which Is Best For Your Brand?

 The biggest consideration of whether virtual production is even an option is to assess the size of your product.
 Large products will need a far larger screen, and therefore the costs increase, whereas smaller products are more manageable.

 A second consideration should be the scope of your brief.
 Virtual production does have certain limitations.
 You are restricted on the variety of angles you are able to capture in one particular scene.
 This also affects any use of video which, although can be shot in virtual production, it doesn't have the same creative freedom as shooting on a set.
-This is because the camera has little scope for movement.
-This can be mitigated by moving images on the screen to create a narrative or engaging visuals.
+This is because the camera has reduced movement.
+This can be mitigated with moving images on the screen to create a narrative or engaging visuals.

 However, the key advantage of virtual production is often the lower cost of the project, particularly for a high number of different backgrounds.
 Virtual production allows your background environment to be changed quickly, as the images are generated in AI.
 Contrast this with the adaption of sets, or even multiple sets, and the cost savings soon add up!